nimblecrm/api-docs/docs/responses.rst

         * *message_id* — unique id of message in BSON format

 **record_type**
-    Type of contact, can have one of two values: ``person`` and ``company``.
+    Type of contact.
+This can have one of two values: ``person`` and ``company``.

 **creator**
-    Name of the person, created contact
+    Name of the person who created the contact

 **children**
-    For ``company`` contacts, this field contains list of ``person`` contacts, associated with this company.
+    For ``company`` contacts this field contains list of ``person`` contacts associated with the company.

 **tags**
-    List of tags, associated with this contact.
-Each tag represented by dictionary, having following keys.
+    List of tags associated with the contact.
+Each tag is represented as a dictionary having following keys.
         * *tag* — tag's text
         * *id* — unique id of tag in BSON format

 **owner_id**
-    Id of person, owning the contact in BSON format
+    Id of the person owning the contact in BSON format

 .. _contacts-meta-response:

 Contacts metadata
 ~~~~~~~~~~~~~~~~~

-Contact's metadata contains information about all basic and custom fields, created in Nimble for user, making request.
-Here is it's typical structure.
-Please note, that this listing doesn't contain full metadata, as it's very big, so only typical records left here.
-All default contact fields in details :ref:`described here <contact-fields>`.
+Contact's metadata contains information about all basic and custom fields created in Nimble for a user.
+Below is it's typical structure.
+Please note that this listing doesn't contain all metadata as the full list is very big.
+The typical records are shown here.
+All default contact fields are :ref:`described here <contact-fields>`.

 .. code-block:: javascript